drmargarido/d-tracker/README.md

 Release 1.5:
 * [ ] Allow the copy of the tasks in the totals window to the clipboard

+Release 1.6:
+* [ ] Keybindings to speed up the workflow of advanced users

 ## Screenshots